Vuillecard/Vuillecard/README.md

 [![](https://img.shields.io/badge/-📧%20pivuil@gmail.com-000)](mailto:pivuil@gmail.com)

 ### About me
 👤 I am a PhD student from EPFLxIdiap, Switzerland.
-I am working on computer vision with applications in temporal nonverbal facial behavior recognition such as head pose, gaze, facial expression, head gestures, ...
+I am working on computer vision with applications in temporal nonverbal facial behavior recognition such as head pose, gaze, facial expression, head gestures, ...<br>
-🧑‍🎓 Bachelor in mathematics and master in computational science at EPFL 🧠 I am interested in Deep Learning with applications in Computer Vision.
+🧑‍🎓 Bachelor in mathematics and master in computational science at EPFL.<br>
+🧠 I am interested in Deep Learning with applications in Computer Vision.

 🔎 Find a non-exhaustive list of skills and projects.